We can agree that having top sales talent is essential for the success of your business.

 Once you shortlist the candidates, make sure to prepare questions for the interview and stick to the same set of questions with each applicant.

 Make sure to come up with some situational questions that will uncover which candidates are capable of playing by ear and finding a solution for all kinds of scenarios that might emerge out of the blue.
+You can also create a candidate persona to target the right candidates.

 3. Make Time for Recruiting